Monitoring Resource Utilization with Cacti on Ubuntu 10.04 (Lucid)

 For these kinds of deployments we encourage you to consider a tool like Cacti, which is a flexible front end for the RRDtool application.
 Cacti simply provides a framework and a mechanism to poll a number of sources for data regarding your systems, which can then be graphed and presented in a clear web based interface.
 Whereas packages like Munin provide monitoring for a specific set of metrics on systems which support the Munin plug in, Cacti provides increased freedom to monitor larger systems and more complex deployment by way of its plug in framework and web-based interface.

 Before installing Cacti we assume that you have followed our getting started guide.
-If you’re new to Linux server administration, you may be interested in our using Linux document series including the beginner’s guide and administration basics guide.
+If you’re new to Linux server administration, you may be interested in our beginner’s guide and administration basics guide.

 Set the Timezone